Wish245/Machine_Learning-myway/README.md

-# Machine_Learning-myway
+# Univariable Linear Regression
-I'm trying to learn Machine learning. so I'm trying to implement those concepts those algorithms myself. so this is the part one of it.
-I try my best. well, lets see.
+I'm trying to implement the above idea with my own understanding.
+Please don't mind the repo name.
+I'm not good with Names.
+also, I plan to give it my own mathematical approach.